By US specialist Carl

 You should also try freshly shucked southern-style oysters, with the obligatory hot pepper sauce.
 I'm always tickled to see that New Orleans has whole shops dedicated to hot sauce, and the bottles have the most crazily decorated labels.

 Take a swamp tour in Louisiana

-Admittedly, this isn't a conventional honeymoon experience, but it combines well with a visit to New Orleans (you can visit on a day trip from the city) and provides another way of experiencing America's Deep South.
+Admittedly, this isn't a conventional honeymoon experience, but it combines well with a visit to New Orleans (you can visit on a day trip from the city) and provides another way of experiencing America's South.
 It's a fascinating trip for couples interested in sighting alligators while discovering first-hand the otherworldly swamplands.